duckdb/duckdb-web/dev/sqllogictest/result_verification.md

 world
 ```

 In general, we prefer not to use this field and rely on `ORDER BY` in the query to generate deterministic query answers.
-However, existing sqllogictests use this field extensively, hence it is important to know of its existance.
+However, existing sqllogictests use this field extensively, hence it is important to know of its existence.

 ##### Query Labels
 Another feature that can be used for result verification are `query labels`.
 These can be used to verify that different queries provide the same result.
 This is useful for comparing queries that are logically equivalent, but formulated differently.
 Query labels are provided after the connection label or sorting specifier.